 While his reflection slowly appeared in front of him, he toyed with this compulsion, adding horror upon horror and subtracting the guilt he felt with each passing moment.
 Initially, the motivation was innocent – artistic even.
-He dug in each ear with a cotton swap, and briefly considered eating it.
-But gastronomics were a shallow imitation of the revulsion he wished to accomplish.
+He dug in each ear with a cotton swab, and briefly considered eating it.
+But gastronomy was a shallow imitation of the revulsion he wished to accomplish.
 He threw the swabs in the direction of the trashcan in the corner, but they stuck to the wall above the rim like filthy little darts.
 He was disgusted.
 He was thrilled.

 Harris let this wave wash over him, mentally noting those ideas which held particular merit.
 His mind began to separate the mundane from the truly stimulating.
 While he pulled on long pants and wool socks, he decided to desecrate graves.
 And not just graves, but tombs, and catacombs, and temples too.
 By the time he was fully addressed, his mind raced and his heart beat faster in his chest.